 Column Summary

 Columns Entries Explanation

 1-2 00-99 Page number.

 3-5 000 Header line number.

 6 Н Header line identification.

 7-12 SORTA Addrout sort job.

-SORTR Tagalong sort job.
+l I SORTR Tagalong sort job.

 SORTRS Summary tagalong sort job.

+E (in column 12 only) Maintain original sequence of equal control field records for addrout and tagalong sort jobs.

 13-17 1-256 Largest sum (in bytes) of control field lengths for any record type.

-18 Α Records in sorted file to be in ascending order by control fields.
+18 A Records in sorted file to be in ascending order by control fields.

 D Records in sorted file to be in descending order by control fields.

-S Not used in System/34 sort jobs.
+Ī S Not used in System/34 sort jobs.

 19-25 Blank Not used in System/34 sort jobs.

 26 Blank Use standard collating sequence in compare operations.

-S Use an alternate collating sequence in compare operations.
-ALTSEQ statements
+S Use an alternate collating sequence on the entire control field in compare opera-

+tions.
+ALTSEQ statements will define the collating sequence to be used.

+F Use an alternate collating sequence on specified control fields in compare opera-

-will define the collating sequence to be used.
+tions.
+ALTSEQ statements will define the collating sequence to be used.

 27 0 or blank Print: Sequence specifications

 Diagnostic messages

 Program-status messages

 Display: Action messages

-1 Displayed messages

-1 Print: Program-status messages

-Display: Action messages

 Displayed messages

+I Print: Program-status messages

+Display.
+Action messages

-2 Print: Action messages only
+- Print: Action messages only

-· Display: Displayed messages
+Z Display: Displayed messages

 3 Display: Displayed messages

-28 Blank Keep control fields in output records in tagalong sort jobs.
+20 Blank Keen control fields in output records in tagelong sort jobs

-X Drop control fields from output records in tagalong sort jobs.
+20 X Drop control fields from output records in tagalong sort jobs.

-2932/// 1-4096 Length of output records in tagalong sort jobs.
+7/26-35//// 1-4096 Length of output records in tagalong sort jobs

-33 Blank Not used in System/34 sort jobs.
+27997/24 Blank Not used in System/34 sort jobs

-34 N Data written on the work file will not be verified.
+34 N Data written on the work file will not be verified

-Blank or character Data written on the work file will be verified.
+0. Blank or character Data written on the work file will be verified.

 other than N

-35 Blank Reserved for system use.
+35 1 Used only in System/24 ideographic cort jobs

+2 Used only in System/34 ideographic sort jobs

+Blank Used only in System/34 ideographic sort jobs

-36 Blank Operator message SORT-7724 will be issued.
+36 Blank Operator message SOBT-7724 will be issued

-N Operator message SORT-7724 will not be issued.
+N Operator message SORT-7724 will not be issued

-37-39 Blank Not used in System/34 sort jobs.
+37-39 Blank Not used in System/34 sort jobs

-40-72 Any characters Comments.
+40-74 Any characters Comments.

-Col lumns that must be filled in for all sort jobs.

-Col lumns that must be filled in for tagalong sort jobs.
+Сон ////////Сон umns that must be filled in for all sort jobs. umns that must be filled in for tagalong sort jobs.